Thursday, November 24, 2005

 "Only two-and-a-half hours," he tells me when I ask about the time difference.

 Two-and-a-half?
 Where does she live, Papua New Guinea?
 No, of course she lives in India, where, I am informed, this is the standard time difference.
-Furthermore, there is also a off by a quarter of an hour.
+Furthermore, there is also a place off by a quarter of an hour.
 Good grief!
 How can a country playing so fast and loose with the time practice something so sensible as arranged marriages?

 Of interest to me is that I'm far more accepting of and nonplussed by Indian marriage customs than are my ethnically-Chinese co-workers.
 Yoong Han quizzes Ashwin as much as I do, and it's clear from his questions (How much of the girl can you see in the early exchanged pictures?
 Raghu: "What, man, you want nudie photos?") that Yoong Han wants luuuuuv, complete with hearts and flowers, swelling violin music, and passionate embraces and has already erected a towering pedestal for his glass-slippered ballgown-clad princess to scale.
 But then he calls himself "fundamentally unmarriageable," drawing quotes around the words with his fingers in the air in such a cutesy little bunny foo foo way that I'm left wondering, well...
 Anyway.